aks3743/fridge-app/readme.md

 ### additional info

-i have created the app in raspberypi4 make changes according to youe OS
+i have created the app in raspberypi4 make changes according to your OS

 <!-- create a .env file in the cwd -->
 <!-- no need of quotes for the values -->